Introduction

 Local Backup & Restore

-The simplest way to back up your commands is by exporting them to a local file.
+The simplest way to back up your library is by exporting them to a local file.
 This creates a portable snapshot of your library that you can store or move to another machine.

 intelli-shell export my_commands.bak